dfelinto/blender-manual/manual/installing_blender/linux/debian_ubuntu.rst

 SoftwareGL Mode
 ---------------

-.. admonition:: Hardware or Software OpenGL Mode
+.. tip:: Hardware or Software OpenGL Mode
-   :class: nicetip

      There are 2 different ways of starting Blender.
 The first way is in Hardware Accelerated OpenGL mode, in this mode if your graphics card has Hardware support for OpenGL drawing commands Blender will use it.
 Blender will perform much more quickly when it is run in Hardware Accelerated OpenGL Mode.
 To start Blender in Hardware Accelerated OpenGL Mode type the following command at the terminal: